oVirt/ovirt-site/source/uncategorized/java-sdk-changelog.html.md

 # Java-sdk-changelog

         * Tue Wed  16 2013 Michael Pasternak `<mpastern@redhat.com>` - 1.0.0.2-1
-         - in vm/vmnic device property renamed to reported_device
+         - in vm/vmnic device property renamed to reportedDevice
          - to host added libvirtVersion
          - addresses an issue when API constructor when NULLs used as parameters